 When nature calls, we all need to go somewhere.
 It doesn’t matter if you’re living out a DIY van conversion or a fully converted adventure rig, having a toilet is important.
 When we lived out of a ProMaster conversion van with a cassette toilet we shared all the details about that.
-After that, we have switched to a portable toilet that we have absolutely loved using for the three years we had it.
+After that, we have switched to a portable toilet that we have absolutely loved using different types of portable toilets for the last 5 years.

 What is a Portable Toilet?